kritzsie/kritzsie-drg-custom-difficulties/Nightmare!/README.md

 - Fire bombers and stalkers are enabled, based on pH-JPEG's configs
 - A lower-health variant of ebonite glyphids can spawn as disruptive enemies
 - Rockpox breeders added as stationary enemies, and will spawn exploders
-- Swarmer tunnels spawn dreadnought swarmers
+- Swarmer tunnels and swarmer eggs now spawn shredders

 ## Naming convention
 The names of these difficulties are based off of Doom (yes, the old DOS game) where *Nightmare!* was the name of the 5th and hardest difficulty available.